cpressey/NaOpGenMo/README.md

 The "opera" is defined however you want.
 It could be 50,000 beats of middle C played on a clarinet (or, if you are the sort of person for whom an opera must include singing, 50,000 chants of "Meow!" by a tenor.)
 It could literally grab a random opera from <s>Project Brandenburg</s> The Internet Archive.
 It doesn't matter, as long as it's at least two and a half hours long.

-_Please try to respect copyright,_ especially in light of [the economics of Girl Talk](http://blog.priceonomics.com/post/47719281228/the-economics-of-girl-talk).  (tl;dr here be dragons.
+Please try to respect copyright, especially in light of [the economics of Girl Talk](http://blog.priceonomics.com/post/47719281228/the-economics-of-girl-talk).  (tl;dr here be dragons.
 Best to stick to source material that explicitly says "yes, you can re-use this", and credit it.)

-This activity officially started on Nov 14th/15th 2014 (the exact time is kind of fuzzy) and officially ends at 12:01am GMT Dec 1st 2014.
-Given the constrained "month" being used, entries which are a bit late may still be accepted.
-(But they better be good!
-Whatever that means exactly.)
-(And if some future NaOpGenMo manages to start on time, don't expect this kind of leniency to carry over.)
+This activity officially started on Nov 14th/15th 2014 (the exact time is kind of fuzzy) and officially ends at 12:01am GMT Dec 1st 2014[*](#footnote).

+#### footnote ####

+_*Yes, I realize that November is half over.
+In 2014 at least, NaOpGenMo will officially only be half a "Mo".
+But if you're on a roll and you think you really need "just a week or two more, please please please" to perfect your generator, well, far be it from me to outright disqualify you.
+You will however get a "Late" label along with your "Completed" label, which is a mark of great shame in some cultures.
+And if some future recurrence of NaOpGenMo manages to start on time, don't expect this kind of leniency to carry over._

 How to Participate
 ------------------